How to Make WWWow with

 Shopify also takes care of the biggest shops with its Shopify Plus for enterprises and Advanced Shopify plan.

-In headless Shopify, we have even more flexibility and total control over the customer experience, with head-spinning features like real-time updates of any functions, integration with any third-party solutions, and standalone mobile sites.
+In headless Shopify, we have even more flexibility and total control over the customer experience, with head-spinning features like real-time updates of any functions, integration with third-party solutions, and standalone mobile sites.

 In terms of flexibility, Magento is a solution open to any modifications made by developers, while the changes in Shopify are mainly introduced via apps.